gary-jipp/demo-actions-openshift/.openshift/README.md

 oc set triggers deploy/demo-express --from-image=demo-express:latest -c demo-express
 ```

 ## Generate / fetch OpenShift token for GitHub actions.
-Allows GitHub Action to push the image
+This Allows GitHub Action to push the image to the OpenShift image registry

 ### Check if Service account exists
  ```